4 min read

 Enterprise Data Hub Augmentation: This is the classic cost-savings use case where customers (mostly large enterprise companies) had deployed Hadoop to optimize data warehouse workloads.
 Apache Drill augments this use case by providing users with the ability to interactively explore data stored in Hadoop and run ad hoc reports, where necessary.
 The premise in this case was the ease with which customers could explore data without refining it or running any ETL.
 Once the user understood the business value they could get from the data, they would then switch to traditional data warehousing techniques for deeper analytics and reports.

-Data Exploration on HBase/MapR-DB: Another prominent use case that emerged across the board was the customer’s ability to instantly query HBase tables using SQL.
-The users were interested in running short range scans on HBase (and MapR-DB) to improve existing analysis/reports, but wanted to use SQL instead of HBase APIs.
+Data Exploration on HBase/MapR Database: Another prominent use case that emerged across the board was the customer’s ability to instantly query HBase tables using SQL.
+The users were interested in running short range scans on HBase (and MapR Database) to improve existing analysis/reports, but wanted to use SQL instead of HBase APIs.
 The real benefit that emerged was that until now, HBase was not readily available to the traditional SQL analysts in these companies, unless schema was built upfront and maintained on an on-going basis.
 The analysts had to rely on Java developers to retrieve any information from these NoSQL data sources.
 With Apache Drill, however, SQL analysts are now able to independently access and consume a completely new and important data source for deeper analysis.

 Exploring Raw Data with Ease: JSON is everywhere now, and so is semi-structured log data.
 There was a large majority of beta users who instantly jumped into using Apache Drill to explore new data formats easily.
 These users (in IT departments) had nailed the process to get RDBMS data into the hands of business analysts in the quickest way possible, but were struggling to do the same with newer formats that were less structured.
 Hive developers were spending enormous amounts of time trying to build and maintain these constantly evolving data structures and formats.
 It was a painful experience across the board.
 With Apache Drill, the IT folks intend to cut down on the data preparation activities and dramatically simplify the process of getting JSON/log data into the hands of analysts.
 They see a remarkable time-to-market value from using Apache Drill.